aroty97/aroty97/README.txt

 3)
 Notes from my journey through computing : what I learn from the tools I use, important commands, options and goals of programs I use, etc.

+Ps :
+One day, I will live in my terminal for professional usage of my computer.
+I should be prepared when this day will come.